rchavarria/blog-post-incubator/incubator/posts-list.markdown

 20. Book review: JS design patterns, by Stoyan Stefanov
 52. AngularJS tests memory consumption
 58. Create a list of PHP_CodeSniffer rules available by default, and then reply this StackOverflow question (http://stackoverflow.com/questions/16427207/php-codesniffer-rules-documentation), `-s` option outputs sniff codes in the report, and that will help to identify them.
 Looking at the source code, under Standards folder, each standard has a `ruleset.xml` file, that includes all rules with their indexes.
 Very nice place to look for rules to include/exclude
+60. Research and document how a CTAGS file can be used in Vim (new post, do not edit the learning post)